iRedScarf/chatgpt-with-houston/README.md

 ## Status

-This repo is based on [withastro/houston.astro.build](https://github.com/withastro/houston.astro.build).
-Modifications have been made to the code in `src/pages/api.ts` and `src/util.ts` to enable communication with the OpenAI API within the HoustonAI interface.
+This repo is inspired by [anse/chatgpt-demo](https://github.com/anse/chatgpt-demo), based on [withastro/houston.astro.build](https://github.com/withastro/houston.astro.build).
+Modifications have been made to the code in `src/components/Generator.astro`, `src/util.ts` and `src/pages/api.ts` to enable communication with the OpenAI API within the HoustonAI interface.

 Currently, the project does not support custom features such as `System Role` and `Temperature`, but plans to implement these in the future.